joowani/kq/docs/contributing.rst

 Testing
 =======

-To test your changes, run the integration test suite that comes with **kq**.
+To test your changes, you can run the integration test suite that comes with **kq**.
 It uses pytest_ and requires an actual Kafka instance.

-To run the integration test suite:
+To run the test suite (use your own Kafka broker host and port):

 .. code-block:: bash

     ~$ pip install pytest
     ~$ git clone https://github.com/joowani/kq.git
     ~$ cd kq
-    ~$ py.test -v -s --host=127.0.0.1 --port=9092  # Enter your Kafka host and port
+    ~$ py.test -v -s --host=127.0.0.1 --port=9092

-To run the unit tests with coverage report:
+To run the test suite with coverage report:

 .. code-block:: bash

     ~$ pip install coverage pytest pytest-cov
     ~$ git clone https://github.com/joowani/kq.git
     ~$ cd kq
-    ~$ py.test -v -s --host=127.0.0.1 --port=9092 --cov=kq --cov-report=html
+    ~$ py.test -v -s --host=127.0.0.1 --port=9092 --cov=kq

-    # Open the generated file htmlcov/index.html in a browser

 As the test suite creates real topics and messages, it should only be run in development environments.